Éric Gélinas: Personal life

 Gélinas' father, Marc Gélinas, as well as his older brother, Karl, both played baseball.
 His father was drafted by the Pittsburgh Pirates at the 1978 MLB draft, while his brother was drafted by the Los Angeles Angels of Anaheim at the 2003 MLB draft, and is playing for the CanAm League's Québec Capitales.
+His uncle, Pierre Gelinas, was a CFL football player for the Montreal Alouettes.